General-relativistic hydrodynamics of non-perfect fluids: 3+1 conservative formulation and application to viscous black-hole accretion: Introduction

 While the robustness and universality -- \ie their effectiveness to capture multi-scale turbulence without expensive fine tuning -- remains to be assessed \citep[see][for a careful comparison of momentum transport models for numerical relativity]{Duez2020}, the inclusion of genuinely dissipative effects already in the general-relativistic hydrodynamics or MHD equations offers the possibility to study a variety of physical phenomena on more robust grounds, where the much larger computational costs can be compensated by the use of high-order methods [see, \eg \citealt{Radice2012a, Most2019b} for standard finite-volume/difference methods, and \citealt{Fambri2018, Hebert2018} for more advanced approaches].
 A first attempt in the direct solution of the dissipative hydrodynamics equations has been made by \citet{Duez2004b}, who has performed simulations in full general relativity of a differentially rotating star, although employing an acausal formulation of the equations of dissipative hydrodynamics.
 More recently, \citet{Shibata2017a} and \citet{Fujibayashi2018} have employed an incomplete but causal viscous model motivated by the work of \citet{Israel79_new} to assess the effects of turbulence in long-term evolutions of BNS-merger remnants.
 In this way, it was found that viscous effects can significantly change the amount and composition of the matter outflow from BNS mergers, altering the electromagnetic signal and nucleosynthetic yields \citep{Baiotti2016, ShibataRev19, Burns2020}.
-These studies, together with the prospects suggested by the microphysical investigations of \citet{Alford2018} clearly motivate a more comprehensive and mathematically complete use of general-relativistic hydrodynamics of non-perfect fluids to study BNS mergers.
+These studies, together with the prospects suggested by the microphysical investigations of \citet{Alford2018}, clearly motivate a more comprehensive and mathematically complete use of general-relativistic hydrodynamics of non-perfect fluids to study BNS mergers.
+In addition, there is a number of phenomena that emerge when considering the dynamics beyond the ideal MHD limit \citep{Palenzuela:2008sf} and that can be studied in the framework of resistive MHD \citep{Palenzuela:2008sf, Dionysopoulou:2012pp, Ripperda2019, Wright2020}.
+For instance, these phenomena include interacting magnetospheres in inspiraling BNS systems \citep{Palenzuela2013a, Nathanail_2020, Most2020b}, or the dynamics and magnetic-field amplification in the remnant of a BNS merger \citep{Palenzuela2013, Dionysopoulou2015, Shibata_2021}, to name only a few.
+Hereafter, however, our attention will be restricted to the study of unmagnetized plasmas, so that we consider dissipative effects arising from a non-perfect description of the fluid alone, setting all electromagnetic fields to zero.